• Recipe Index

 Plate of salted caramel chip brownies.

+Store brownies in an airtight container at room temperature for up to 5 days.
 If you would like to freeze some of these brownies to enjoy later, you can pack them in between wax paper in a freezable container and freeze for up to 3 months.
-Enjoy!
+Thaw overnight in the refrigerator.

 More Delicious Brownie Recipes